CampagneLaboratory/CloudInteractive/README.md

-# MPS project for renaming files on Google Cloud Storage buckets
+# MPS Project for renaming files on Google Cloud and autocompletion of gs:// URLs